barryrooney/John-Baskerville/readme1.md

 23rd November 2015
 =================

-+ [Version 8](https://barryrooney.github.io/john-baskerville/version-8a.html) Adding more style and media queries
++ [Version 8](https://barryrooney.github.io/john-baskerville/version-8a.html) Adding a static header/nav to the top of page